lukeyigechen/lukeyigechen.github.io/_pages/research.md

 * Back-translation with decoder-only transformer models (with Yumeng Lin, Xufeng Duan, and Zhenguang G. Cai)
 * Machine learning for Mandarin-speaking preschoolers with autism spectrum disorder (with Yue Chen, and Ziyin Mai)
 * Digital humanities for Western sinology (with Pak Kin Lau, Zhongyang Yu, Lawrence Cheung, Stuart McManus, etc.)
-* Detection of AI-generated texts using linguistic cues (with Zeyao Qi, Thomas Lee, etc.)
+* Detection of AI-generated texts using linguistic cues (with Zeyao Qi, Thomas Lee, etc.)-->